 deformations.
 In complex analysis procedures, the network adjustment is only a cog in the wheel.
 For that reason, interfaces for data exchange and processing

-of adjustment results in external applications were addressed.
-Please contact us if you are interested in a refresher course or further qualification for
+Please contact us if you are interested in a refresher course or further qualification for yourself or your team.
+Learn to value what matters.

 References